-The Brady Bunch' kids almost died while filming this scene
+The Brady Bunch kids almost perished filming this roller coaster scene

 Here's the story of a near-death experience on 'The Brady Bunch.'

 In a decade of great change on television, The Brady Bunch was a rare wholesome spot on the primetime schedule.
-Every week, the Bradys would resolve their differences in the span of a half hour.
+Every week, the Bradys would resolve their differences in the span of a half-hour.

 Behind the scenes, though, it wasn't always rainbows and sunshine.
 During the show's fifth and final season, the cast was confronted with a scary scenario that could have turned lethal.

-The episode "The Cincinnati Kids" follows the Bradys as they head to King's Island amusement park in Ohio as Mike presents plans for an addition.
+The episode "The Cincinnati Kids" follows the Bradys as they head to Kings Island amusement park in Ohio, as Mike presents plans for an addition.
 However, Jan accidentally walks off with her step father's plans by mistaking them for her Yogi Bear poster.

-In one scene, the family rides a wooden roller coaster.
+Anyway, in one scene, the family rides a wooden roller coaster.
 It's an inconspicuous part of the episode, but it could have had serious consequences for the actors.

 Before the cast got on the roller coaster, Robert Reed noticed the camera on the front of the car looked unsteady.
 In another account, series creator Sherwood Schwartz said he thought the camera was too tall and would hit an overhang.
-Whatever the case, a test run was ordered without anyone on board just to be safe.
+Whatever the case, a test run was ordered without anyone on board, just to be safe.